OpendataCH/OpenParlDataCH/README.md

 * How do we build on existing international standards like [OParl](https://github.com/OParl) and [Popolo](https://github.com/popolo-project/popolo-spec)?
 * How can we make efficient decisions as an interdisciplinary, heterogenic group?
 * Data quality
+* Data and API management
 * Reliability
 * Trustworthiness
-* Who will fund the work?
+* Multilingualism
+* How do we fund this infrastructure that [many will benefit from but no single public body is currently willing or able to sustain on its own](https://binary-butterfly.de/artikel/opendata-bisschen-prototyp-und-das-wars-dann/)?
 Intercantonal Legislative Conference, Digital Administration Switzerland, SRGSSR, foundations?
 * What’s a fair price for the work already done and maintenance provided in the future?
 * How and when do we include the parliamentary services?
 * How do we incentivize parliamentary services and their suppliers to adapt the data standard
+* How do we foster a culture of openness?
 * Who provides what data?
 * Who provides support?
 Questions, anomalies, bugs,...